Find out about our upcoming open days.

-As all our interviews are conducted online we require submission of a digital portfolio.
-This is a sample of your work that we can look at online, which may include photos of your projects and not just work created digitally.
+Our interviews are conducted online which is why we need to see a digital portfolio.
+It can include photos of your projects and not just work that’s been created digitally.

-We generally recommend providing around 15–20 images of your work, or a showreel if you're applying for one of our film or production courses.
-Please read the specific portfolio requirements for your course.
-We understand that you may not have been able to produce as much practical work this year compared to previous years, so we are being flexible with some of the requirements listed here.
+We recommend providing around 15–20 images of your work, or a showreel if you're applying for one of our film or production courses.

 Please note: If you are applying to study one of our further education courses, please consult our interview and portfolio guidance for further education students.